DanielB159/GazeDetectorDataClient/README.md

   - Get live view of the current camera feed with depth or without depth.
   - Record a video feed from the current camera with depth or without depth.
 2. The depth is measured in milimeters (one thousanth of a meter)
-3. The recordings, if dont without the glasses hub are saved in the following file structure:
-        ***ADD IT***

 #### Glasses Hub
 The galsses hub is used to manage the glasses individually: